AAYUSHJ28/Skin-Cancer-Prediction/README.md

 * Modeling: Train a CNN using Keras and TensorFlow.

 * Performance Metrics: Evaluate results using metrics such as accuracy, confusion matrices, and AUC-ROC curves.

+## Results

+### Key Metrics

+1. Confusion Matrix: Displays predicted versus true labels for each class.

+2. Classification Report: Provides precision, recall, and F1-score for each class.

+3. ROC Curve: Visualizes the model's ability to distinguish between classes.

+## Sample Outputs

+* Class Distribution:
+Visual representation of the number of samples per class.

+* Predicted Images:
+Randomly selected test images with predictions.